PlantCraft

 Annie Sanassian has fond memories as a kid discovering camel bones in the desert whilst exploring with her family.
 The bones were gifted to an artist friend and in reciprocity they were gifted back in art form.
 This process was awe inspiring and since, as an educator, spoon carver, mushroom farmer and owner of Full Moon Farm and Apothecary, Annie aims to integrate meaningful and creative relationships with nature and people.
 You might find her weaving branches, peeling bark, plucking leaves, chipping wood and experimenting with clay.
 She specifically loves carving playful and eccentric wooden spoons.

-Dani Hagel is a herbalist, naturalist and artist whose work weaves together the art and science of plant medicine, naturalist knowledge, and the traditional folkways of her Black Sea German and Slavic ancestry.
+Dani Hagel is a herbalist, naturalist and artist whose work weaves together the art and science of plant medicine, naturalist knowledge, and folk craft.
 Inspired by the everyday magic of botanical colour, interspecies collaborations and wild plant stewardship, Dani believes land-based practices can help us guide us into right relationship with each other and the more-than-human world.
-She cultivates a diverse landscape of medicinal, edible and dye plants on her permaculture-inspired farm, Eramosa Herbals.
+She cultivates a diverse landscape of medicinal, edible and dye plants on her permaculture-inspired herb farm, Eramosa Herbals.

 Miki Tamblyn is a mixed-media visual artist, wildlife biologist and student of the more-than-human world.
 They love to work with their hands to experiment, play, and create in collaboration with the other artists of our ecosystem, especially the plants.
 For Miki, crafting is a way to calm the minds and connect with life through our animal bodies.
 They are especially into weaving baskets, playing with natural dyes, and drawing the world around them.
 Miki believes that the embodied learning that comes through weaving, drawing, carving, touching, holding and feeling the earth can bring us deeper into loving relationship with our planet (Yay!)